ChainSafe/forest/scripts/benchmark_db/README.md

 On many machines, running the script with `--chain mainnet` may require more space than allocated to the `tmp` partition.
-To address this, specify the `--tempdir` flag with a user-defined directory (important note: the user must manually create this directory prior to running the script).
+To address this, specify the `--tempdir` flag with a user-defined directory (which will automatically be created if it does not already exist).

 To create a selection of benchmarks, use the `--pattern` flag (current defined patterns are `'*'`, `'baseline'`, `'jemalloc'`, and `'mimalloc'`).
 Using